Central sulcus: Development in humans

-The central sulcus begins developing around 13 weeks of gestational age undergoes the fastest period of growth between 13 and 15 weeks of gestational age.
+The central sulcus begins developing around 13 weeks of gestational age and undergoes the fastest period of growth between 13 and 15 weeks of gestational age.
 However, the most active period of development is at approximately 18 to 19 weeks of gestational age.
 This is determined by when there is the greatest amount of migration of neurons and fibers occurring.
 It begins as a point or groove in the parasagittal region of the brain.
 It then becomes a distinct invagination that lengthens towards the lateral sulcus and towards the longitudinal fissure at approximately 22 to 23 weeks of gestational age.

 Between 2 and 3 years of age, the landmark ‘Pli de Passage Frontoparietal Moyen’ (PPFM), which is a depression buried at the central part of the central sulcus, begins to appear.
 At 3 years of age, the average depth curve of the central sulcus is similar to that of adults.